|

 leaving them entirely system-specific) so existing Web documents will work the same

 as always.
-But additional characters #256-#65535 are also available,
+But additional characters #256 and up are also available,

 including many other foreign languages, mathematical characters, and more,